twse/random-stuff/Readable Fonts/Latin-1 (Western European).md

 | u dieresis | tilde                |

 ### Characters for fonts used in games by KidStuff Software
-Pay shareware games by KidStuff Software includes a font for the settings window and uses their own encoding based on CP437.
+Pay shareware games by KidStuff Software (e.g. Preschool Pack) includes a font used for the settings window and uses their own encoding based on CP437.
 Box Drawing and other symbols are shown as blank.

 | Glyph     | Code    |
 |-----------|---------|